Downtown Granite City, Early March 2025

 Granite City Steel, From State Street

+Update: The building on the right above has been demolished.
 State Street, what appears to have been the second of two major commercial streets along with Niedringhaus Avenue, is basically 100% vacant.
 There are some stores converted to apartments.
-But what is truly interesting about walking down the street is seeing how the U.S. Steel mill peeks out from behind the buildings.
-In an era…
+But what is truly interesting about walking down the street is seeing how the U.S. Steel…